diffrxction/rock-paper-scissors/Progress Checklist.md

-- [x] Start stage 1 of the project
+- [x] Start stage 1 of the project:heart:
 - [x] Complete stage 1 of the project
 - [x] Finish my changes
 - [x] Push my commits to GitHub